Syncano/website/pages/blog/2015-03-02-introduction-python/index.md

 Hello, Eric
 How are you today?
 ```

-<h3 id="toc_4">Understanding the above code</h3>
+### Understanding the above code

 Clearly, print sends anything between a set of quotes (" ") to the screen.
 The print command is called a function in Python - it's a piece of code that has been pre-written and does some preset thing everytime it's run.

-The next functions to understand are <em>raw_input</em> and <em>str</em>.
+The next functions to understand are _raw_input_ and _str_.
 But before move on to them, let's take a look at how functions work in general within computer science:

-<h3 id="toc_5">Math versus CS - functions</h3>
+### Math versus CS - functions

 As you might recall from elementary school:

 f(x) -> y can be thought of as: y = f(x)

 Where x is the input of the function f, and y is the output of f.
 In this way we can say, f is a function that 'maps' x to y.
 Thus it is fair to say that f(x) is equal to y, hence y = f(x).

 In computer science, you can say the same thing: y = f(x) for function f, input x, and output y.
 However, it's not exactly the same (but don't worry about that yet!)

-<h3 id="toc_6">Back to our examples</h3>
+### Back to our examples

-Now that we understand that functions take in input and send back output, let's go back to the <em>raw_input</em> and <em>str</em> functions.
-The <raw_input function works like this:
+Now that we understand that functions take in input and send back output, let's go back to the _raw_input_ and _str_ functions.
+The raw_input function works like this:

 ```javascript